wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.91 =

+* New: Fourteen filters have been added to the "Edit Media additional meta boxes".
+You can customize which meta boxes appear and replace their contents.
+An example plugin has been added to demonstrate their use.
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
+* New: A new hook, `mla_media_modal_initial_filters` has been added to the "Media Manager Enhancement filters (Hooks)".
+* New: A new "MLA Media Modal Hooks Example" plugin has been created in `/examples/mla-media-modal-hooks-example.php.txt`.
+* New: Two new examples have been added to the MLA Gallery Hooks example plugin.
+* New: A new "MLA Tax Query Example" plugin has been created in `/examples/mla-tax-query-example.php.txt`.
+* New: Two new hooks, `mla_begin_mapping` and `mla_end_mapping` have been added to the "MLA Custom Field and IPTC/EXIF Mapping Actions and Filters (Hooks)".
+* New: A new "MLA Meta Box Hooks Example" plugin has been created in `/examples/mla-metabox-hooks-example.php.txt`.
+* New: A new, simplified MLA Mapping Hooks example plugin has been created.
+The older, more complex example is provided as a separate example plugin, `/examples/mla-metadata-mapping-hooks-example.php.txt`.
+* Fix: On the Media/Assistant submenu table, the "Set Parent" links now refresh the entire table row, properly updating all of the affected columns and the Quick Edit data.
+* Fix: A defect that affected certain "front end" file uploads, e.g., changing an avatar in BuddyPress, has been corrected.
+* Fix: All `like_escape()` calls have been changed to `$wpdb->esc_like()` for WordPress 4.0 and later.
+* Fix: A defect in multi-word or quoted Search Media box content on the Media/Assistant submenu table has been fixed.
+* Fix: A defect in WPML support on the Media/Assistant submenu table has been fixed.
+* Fix: A defect in using fields in the "posts" database table as "Data sources for custom field mapping" has been fixed.

 = 1.90 =

 * New: On the Media/Assistant submenu and Media Manager Modal Window, a **new "Terms Search" popup filter** lets you filter the display by terms whose name contains the keywords and phrases entered in the search box.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section for more details.